My Waste Bucket List©

 All the things I never wanted to do in my lifetime and did them anyway

-Learning the bagpipes seems attainable.
+Learning the bagpipes seems do-able.
 Wingsuiting wouldn’t be totally out of reach, although high places creep me out.
 A royal flush in poker, log-rolling, acting in a movie, deep sea diving, walking on Mars, noodling, cool yoyo tricks– the list is endless.

 From the day I was born I’ve lived a reward-hording quest as if the moment I exit my mortal existence, my mansion in the sky will have a driveway lined with storage pods.

-Who in the world performs an end zone celebration
+No one performs an end zone dance

-for fumbling the football?
+after fumbling the football

 An optimist would say that these opportunities build character.
 A pessimist would say, “Better you than me.”
 My usual response was “Aw, crap, here we go again.”